1int/LicenseViewController/readme.md

 The license is read from a resource named **license.md** in your main bundle.
 Edit this file to set your own license.
 It's in markdown (as well as this readme).
 If you are not familiar with markdown, here's the link: http://daringfireball.net/projects/markdown/.

-**don.t forget to copy license.md resource**.
+**Don't forget to copy license.md resource**.
 Click your project, go to Build Phases -> Copy Bundle Resources.
 Make sure license.md file is copied.

 ## Customizing
 You can customize Accept/Reject buttons title.
-Go to your Localizable.strings file (or create one if you don't have it) and set the titles there:
+Go to your Localizable.strings file (or create one if you don't have it) and set the titles there.
+For example, if you want Finnish:

     "license.accept" = "hyväksyä";
     "license.reject" = "aleneminen";